andimeier/sudokusolver/README.md

 ### Format of Sudoku input file

-1. Empty cells are represented by a dot '.'.
+1. Empty cells are represented by a dot '.' or '0' or '\_'.
 2. Each Sudoku row is written in a separate line
 3. lines starting with a hashbang '#' are considered comments and are silently skippde